 Pistol Permit Reciprocity in Connecticut (There isn’t any)

 Yesterday I wrote about how it is possible in Connecticut for people to be charged with Breach of Peace related to the legal carrying of a firearm.
 I noted that one must have a valid carry permit to carry a pistol, concealed or openly, on his or her person or in a vehicle.
-All states except for Vermont, Alaska, Arkansas and Wyoming currently require a pistol permit.
+At the time of this writing, all states except for Vermont, Alaska, Arkansas and Wyoming currently require a pistol permit.
 Many of these states honor some other states’ permits, meaning that an out-of-state permit-holder can carry in the allowing state without having to obtain that state’s permit.
 Connecticut however is not one of those states.
 Connecticut does not have a reciprocity agreement with any other state to honor its permits.

 In short, a person cannot carry a pistol on his or her person or in a vehicle in Connecticut without a valid Connecticut permit.
 The penalty for carrying without a permit, in violation of Conn.
 Gen. Stat.
 Sec.
 29-35 is one to five years of imprisonment, one year of which cannot be suspended unless good cause is shown.
 That is not a hard mandatory minimum but it is minimum time.
 The penalty for possessing a weapon in a motor vehicle, which includes a pistol without a permit in a motor vehicle, in violation of Sec.
 29-38, is up to three years of imprisonment without any minimum.
 Both offenses are felonies.